Dhruvi1523/cloud-cost-dashboard/README.md

 * Only AWS + GCP included in spend summary
 * Dates always parse correctly using `pandas.to_datetime`
 * Backend always returns valid numeric cost
+* Taking accound_id of AWS data and project_id of GDP data as a ID

 ---